stfc/cloud-azimuth-user-docs/docs/platforms/linux-workstation.md

 #### Apptainer

-Apptainer is another container framework commonly used in HPC applications and which is also included in the Workstation appliance.
+Apptainer is another container framework commonly used in HPC applications which is also included in the Workstation appliance.
 It can be used in a similar way to Podman as both frameworks support OCI containers.
 OCI images from Docker Hub can be pulled with:

 ```apptainer run docker://jupyter/base-notebook```